particle-iot/docs/src/content/guide/getting-started/start.md

 {{#if raspberry-pi}}

+_Particle on the Raspberry Pi is still in beta.
+We know you're eager to get started, but you won't be able to complete all these steps before you receive your beta activation email._

+<a class="big button" href="https://www.particle.io/particle-pi">Sign up for the beta to reserve your spot.</a>

 ## What do I need

 To connect a Raspberry Pi to the Particle cloud you'll need a Raspberry Pi, a power supply, SD card and a way to connect it to the network.
 If you don't have access to a wired network cable you will need a keyboard, mouse and monitor.